MetaCell/geppetto-meta/geppetto.js/geppetto-ui/src/python-console/README.md

 ### Python Console Example

-Example showing how we can interacti programmatically with NWB files using Python.
+Example showing how we can interact programmatically with NWB files using Python.

 ```
 python-console/showcase/PythonConsoleShowcase